-Diabetes (diabetes mellitus) is a complicated condition and there are many different types of diabetes.
+Diabetes (otherwise known by the scientific name diabetes mellitus) is a complicated condition and there are many different types of diabetes.
 Here we'll take you through everything you need to know.

 What is diabetes?

 Diabetes is a serious condition where your blood glucose level is too high.
 It can happen when your body doesn't produce enough insulin or the insulin it produces isn't effective.
 Or, when your body can't produce any insulin at all.

 Types of diabetes

 There are two main types of diabetes: type 1 and type 2.

 When you’ve got type 1 diabetes, you can’t make any insulin at all.
-If you’ve got type 2 diabetes, it’s a bit different.
+If you’ve got type 2 diabetes, which is the most common, it’s a bit different.
 The insulin you make either can’t work effectively, or you can’t produce enough of it.
 They’re different conditions, but they’re both serious.

 In all types of diabetes, glucose can’t get into your cells properly, so it begins to build up in your blood.
 And too much glucose in your blood causes a lot of different problems.
-To begin with, it leads to diabetes symptoms.
+To begin with, it may lead to diabetes symptoms.

 What causes diabetes?